-- Look for or create content around topics that your target audience will find highly interesting.
+- Look for or create content around topics that your target audience will find highly appealing.

 - Write content in a natural, engaging way and find opportunities to use your keywords.

-- Optimize your webpages for search.
+- Optimise your webpages for search.
 There are several ways to do this, but you can start with a plugin called Yoast SEO.

 - Pay attention to the ease of navigation and the use of good/relevant information on your website.